-Figure A2: Relative portion of the assembled contigs matching the SARS-CoV-2 reference genome (bins=20) for a) samples of the clinical SARS-CoV-2 benchmark dataset sequenced with shotgun sequencing and b) those prepared with multiplex tiling PCR (Amplicon)
+Figure A2: Histograms of SARS-CoV-2 reference genome fractions represented in the contigs generated with the different tested assemblers (evaluated with QUAST; bins=20).
+Samples of the clinical SARS-CoV-2 benchmark dataset processed via a) shotgun sequencing and b) multiplex tiling PCR (Amplicon).
+Colors represent different assemblers.
+The desired result for a high-quality assembly is 100 percent representation of the reference genome in the assembled contigs.
+Mismatching contigs result in the abundance of the bins with lower percentage.

 For shotgun sequencing, MEGAHIT, with default settings, produced the highest N50 values and assembled the largest contigs.
 The resulting scaffolded sequences showed the smallest deviation from the 30 kb length of the reference sequence (Figure 2a).
 Additionally, the reads of all clinical samples covered at least 95% of the reference genome (Figure A2a).